temporalio/documentation/docs/cloud/how-to-create-a-ticket-for-temporal-support.md

 :::info

 This procedure applies only to Temporal Cloud customers whose contracts include paid support.
-If you need assistance and don't have paid support, post your request in the [Temporal Community Forum](https://community.temporal.io) or the [Temporal workspace](https://t.mp/slack) in Slack.
+If you need assistance and don't have paid support, post your request in the [Temporal Community Forum](https://community.temporal.io) or the `#support-cloud` channel of the [Temporal workspace](https://t.mp/slack) in Slack.

 :::